Mariah Carey's best songs: Ranking her No. 1 hits

-Written by: Kyle Anderson; Isabella Biedenharn; Leah Greenblatt; Chris Rackliffe; Jason Sheeler; and Madison Vain.
-A version of this story previously appeared in the May 15, 2015 issue of Entertainment Weekly under the headline "Celebrate Mariah Carey's birthday with the ultimate ranking of her No. 1 hits" and was last updated on Dec.
+Written by: Kyle Anderson; Isabella Biedenharn; Leah Greenblatt; Chris Rackliffe; Jason Sheeler, Madison Vain, and Tyler Aquilina A version of this story previously appeared in the May 15, 2015 issue of Entertainment Weekly under the headline "Celebrate Mariah Carey's birthday with the ultimate ranking of her No. 1 hits" and was last updated on Dec.
 15, 2020.

-Mariah Carey turns 48 years old on Tuesday, marking yet another milestone in a life largely spent churning out No. 1s.
-At 20, Carey scored her first chart-topping hit when “Vision of Love,” her debut single, dominated Billboard’s Hot 100 in August 1990.
-She’s had 17 more No. 1s — the most of any solo artist in pop music history — in the decades since.
-To celebrate the icon’s birthday, we’re putting each infectious smash in our own (highly subjective) order.
+Mariah Carey is marking yet another milestone in a life largely spent churning out No. 1s.
+At 20, Carey scored her first chart-topping hit when "Vision of Love," her debut single, dominated Billboard's Hot 100 in August 1990.
+In 2019 and 2020, Carey set records again with "All I Want for Christmas Is You" topping the charts years after release.
+To celebrate, we're putting each infectious smash in our own (highly subjective) order.

 1. "Fantasy" (1995, 8 weeks)